-Fiona is an associate of the Royal Academy of Dance and holds a Bachelors (Hons) in Dance Education from the RAD/University of Bath.
-She began her training in Tokyo, Japan under the direction of Mikio Ikehata and has danced for companies such as the Laurens County Civic Ballet, International Ballet Chamber Company, and NYC Dance Collaborative.
-She has performed works by choreographers including Alvin Ailey, Paul Taylor, Elizabeth Roxas, Carlos Dos Santos, Amy Hall, and Darrell Grand Moultrie among others.
+Fiona is an associate of the Royal Academy of Dance and holds a BA (Hons) in Dance Education from the RAD/University of Bath.
+She began her training in Tokyo, Japan under the direction of Mikio Ikehata and continued at The Ailey School.
+As a dancer, she has performed works by choreographers including Alvin Ailey, Paul Taylor, Robert Battle, Elizabeth Roxas, Jacqulyn Buglisi, Alison Cook Beatty and Darrell Grand Moultrie among others.
 A graduate of The Ailey School where she was a scholarship recipient, she is well-versed in various modern dance techniques in addition to ballet and tap.
 She has taught at schools including International Ballet Academy, Greenwich Dance Studio, The Ailey School and The School at Steps, and has been on faculty at The Bridge for Dance since 2014.
 She has also taught for educational outreach programs through Goddard Riverside Community Center and Alison Cook Beatty Dance.
 Fiona has worked as assistant to choreographers and directors including Jacqulyn Buglisi for Buglisi Dance Theatre and Carolyn Adams for the New York State Summer School for the Arts, School of Dance.
 Outside of her educational work, she is a dancer with Alison Cook Beatty Dance in addition to being a certified Pilates instructor.